Iconic Charlottesville Walks-For Everyone!

 Ridge Road

 Known to be one of the most beautiful runs in all of Albemarle County, this is a perfect way to spend a morning!
 You may see an undergraduate running group all the way up to your grandparents age!
 It’s a great place to enjoy a run or a walk.
-If you’re into mountain biking, you may like this road too!
+This is also a popular area for gravel bikers.

 Charlottesville Downtown Mall

 The Charlottesville Downtown Mall is about as iconic as you can get here!
 It is a beautifully planned mile long pedestrian mall with shops, restaurants, music and more!
-It is a lovely way to spend a morning for breakfast (stop by The Nook) or for lunch (stop by Citizen Burger) or for dinner (stop by Hamilton’s) or for dessert (stop by Splendora’s gelato).
-With the feelings of an Italian piazza, this is an amazing place for a walk!
+It is a lovely way to spend a day: for breakfast - stop by The Nook, for lunch - stop by Citizen Burger, for dinner - stop by Hamilton’s, or for dessert - stop by Kilwins.
+Make a turn down historic Park Street for extra miles of beautiful landscape.

-The Monticello Trail was created by the Thomas Jefferson Foundation as a scenic entrance along Route 53 to Monticello.
-Visitors park in the parking lot at the base of the mountain and wind their way through a forest filled with local trees and shrubs, ending at the top of the mountain near Carter’s Mountain Orchard and Monticello.
+The Saunders-Monticello Trail was created by the Thomas Jefferson Foundation as a scenic entrance along Route 53 to Monticello.
+Visitors may park in the parking lot at the base of the mountain and then choose a path that suits them best!
+Miles of rustic, wooded trails wander through the base of the mountain and are biker and pet friendly.
+Visitors can also wind their way up the boardwalk through the forest to the top of the mountain to Monticello.
 A lovely way to get some exercise in before visiting the historic home.
-This is a walk for not the faint at heart.
-Dogs love this trail!
+The baordwalk trail is not for the faint of heart, but definitely worth the trip!

 Enjoy your amazing time in Charlottesville and feel free to reach out to us if you have any questions!
 Guesthouses wants to make your vacation perfect!